kitwong5/NLP_for_job_adv_classification/README.md

   - after words that only appear once removal: 0.051
   - after most commonn 50 words removal: 0.065

-# 2) Generating Feature Representations for Job Advertisement Descriptions
+# 2) Generating Feature Representations and perform Classification for Job Advertisement Descriptions
 Input Data: files generated from step 1 (job_adv.txt, job_adv_json.txt, job_adv_string.txt, vocab.txt) <br>
 File: generating_feature_representations_for_job_adv_desc.ipynb

-1)Language model comparisons
+1) Language model comparisons

 To find out which language model performs the best on the job advertisement descriptions.
 Modeling with in-house trained and pre-trained language models has been executed with weighted and un-weighted word vectors.
 Below are the models used in this language model comparison activity.